Home Web Development PrimeFaces Cookbook

 Note

-The PrimeFaces Cookbook Showcase application
+PrimeFaces Cookbook Showcase application

-AJAX basics with process and update
+AJAX basics with Process and Update

 How to do it...

-<p:commandButton update="display" action="#{basicPPRBean.updateValue}" value="Update" />
+<p:commandButton update="display" action="#{basicPPRController.updateValue}" value="Update" />

-<h:outputText id="display" value="#{basicPPRBean.value}"/>
+<h:outputText id="display" value="#{basicPPRController.value}"/>

 <p:commandButton update="display1,display2" />